-~~During conciliation proceedings, any person may be required to After service of a Cease and Desist Order by the District, the offending party shall~~ furnish the District with compliance schedules, interim and final compliance reports, sampling and analysis, and such other information as is reasonably necessary to demonstrate compliance with the applicable discharge standards of this Ordinance.
+After service of a Cease and Desist Order by the District, the offending party shall furnish the District with compliance schedules, interim and final compliance reports, sampling and analysis, and such other information as is reasonably necessary to demonstrate compliance with the applicable discharge standards of this Ordinance.
 All such reports, data, and information shall be executed by an authorized representative of the person and certified as to accuracy and completeness by a Registered Professional Engineer licensed by the state of Illinois.
-Interim reports shall be required only when the person fails to achieve compliance within 90 days of ~~the receipt service by the District pursuant to Article IX, Section 2 of this Ordinance~~ of a Cease and Desist Order and shall be submitted no more frequently than once per month.
+Interim reports shall be required only when the person fails to achieve compliance within 90 days of service by the District pursuant to Article IX, Section 2 of this Ordinance of a Cease and Desist Order and shall be submitted no more frequently than once per month.

-Compliance Schedules (RD-112) required under this section must be ~~received at served on~~ the District ~~pursuant to Article IX, Section 1 of this Ordinance~~ not later than 15 calendar days ~~after the person's receipt of service by the District~~ of a Cease and Desist Order ~~issued by the District~~.
+Compliance Schedules (RD-112) required under this section must be served on the District pursuant to Article IX, Section 1 of this Ordinance no later than 15 days of service by the District of a Cease and Desist Order.

-Final Compliance Reports (RD-114) required under this section must be ~~received at served on~~ the District ~~pursuant to Article IX, Section 1 of this Ordinance~~ not later than 15 calendar days after the final compliance date specified in the RD-112 for a given Cease and Desist Order.
+Final Compliance Reports (RD-114) required under this section must be served on the District pursuant to Article IX, Section 1 of this Ordinance no later than 15 days after the final compliance date specified in the RD-112 for a given Cease and Desist Order.
 Persons submitting RD-114 forms for a Cease and Desist Order pertaining to effluent discharge violations may limit sampling analyses to only the noncomplying pollutants indicated in the Cease and Desist Order.